wp-plugins/whmcs-bridge/readme.txt

 === WHMCS Bridge ===
-Contributors: globalprogramming, zingiri
+Contributors: globalprogramming
 Donate link: http://i-plugins.com/
 Tags: WHMCS, hosting, support, billing, integration Requires at least: 2.1.7
 Tested up to: 4.1
-Stable tag: 3.2.7
+Stable tag: 3.2.8

 WHMCS Bridge is a plugin that integrates the powerful WHMCS support and billing software with Wordpress.